-Bernardino Ramazzini (1633-1714) was born in Carpi near Modena, Italy (Figure 2-4).
+Bernardino Ramazzini (1633-1714) was born in Carpi near Modena, Italy.
 He received his medical training at the University of Parma and did postgraduate studies in Rome.
 Ramazzini eventually returned to the town of Modena, where he became a professor of medicine at the local university.
 He was interested in the practical problems of medicine and not in the study of ancient theories of medicine, a fact not well received by his colleagues.
 Through Ramazzini's continuous curiosity and his unwillingness to confine himself to the study of ancient medical theories, he became recognized for his innovative approaches to medical and public health problems.
-For example, in 1692, at the age of 60, Ramazzini was climbing down into 80-foot wells, and taking temperature and barometric readings in order to discover the origin and rapid flow of Modena's spring water.
-He tried to associate barometric readings with the cause of disease by taking daily readings during a typhus epidemic (infectious disease characterized by high fever, a transient rash, and severe illness).^{3,4,11,13}
+For example, in 1692, at the age of 60, Ramazzini was climbing down into 80-foot wells to take temperature and barometric readings in order to discover the origin and rapid flow of Modena's spring water.
+He tried to associate barometric readings with the cause of disease by taking daily readings during a typhus epidemic (infectious disease caused by one of the bacteria in the family rickettsiae characterized by high fever, a transient rash, and severe illness).3,4,13,15